genejike/ansible-config-mgt/README.md

 # ansible-config-mgt
-my-ansible practice is going well.
+my-ansible practice .
+- this is a test for the ansible config artifact